 Playa Larga, Playa Blanca & Barra de Potosí

-If you fly in in the daytime you can't help but see a 8.2-mile long beach that actually has two names depending on which part of the beach is being referred to: the northern half is called Playa Larga and the southern half is called Playa Blanca.
+If you fly in in the daytime you can't help but see a 13.2-kilometer (8.2 miles) long beach that actually has two names depending on which part of the beach is being referred to: the northern half is called Playa Larga and the southern half is called Playa Blanca.
 The extreme southern end of Playa Blanca is also known as La Barra De Potosí where there is a small fishing village adjacent to a large lagoon and where boat tours are available for VERY reasonable prices.
 The endangered white pelicans, roseate spoonbills, and great blue herons can still be seen there.
 Don't forget your camera!

 All three beaches have numerous enramada (palm frond-covered) seafood restaurants, many with hammocks, perfect for spending a day at the beach with family and friends.
 There are also numerous guest lodgings and private homes along the length of these contiguous beaches.